haroldserrano/applyingTexturesInOpenGL/README.md

 #####Figure 4.
 A 3D model with texture on a iOS device
 ![Textures in iOS devices](https://dl.dropboxusercontent.com/u/107789379/CGDemy/blogimages/textureiniOSDevice.png)

-###Questions?
+###Credits
+[Harold Serrano](www.haroldserrano.com) Author of this repository and post

+###Questions
-If you are interested in knowing more about this post, please visit http://www.haroldserrano.com/blog/how-to-apply-textures-to-a-character-in-ios.
-Feel free to contact me with any questions.
+If you have any questions about this repository, feel free to contact me at http://www.haroldserrano.com/contact/